notAI-tech/fastDeploy-site/docs/API.md

 {: .no_toc }

-This section describes API reqeust and response formats followed by fastDeploy.
+This section describes API reqeust and response formats, endpoints supported by fastDeploy.
 {: .fs-6 .fw-300 }

 ## Table of contents